What is the Pareto chart and how to make a Pareto chart in excel?

 A Pareto chart is a ranked comparison of factors related to a quality problem.
 It helps to identify and focus on vital few factors of any problem.

 Vilfredo Pareto (1848-1923) Italian economist developed this principle.
 He studied the distribution of income in Italy.
 He observed that about 20% of the population owns 80% of the wealth.

 Juran used the term “vital few, trivial many”.
 He noted that 20% of the quality problems caused 80% of the money loss.
-It means if we solve those 20% problems, we can save 80% money loss in a company.
+It means if we solve that 20% of problems, we can save 80% of money loss in a company.
 It is also called the 80:20 Rule.

 We observe the Pareto principle in daily life as below:

-- 20% problems causes 80% cost of poor quality in a company.
+- 20% of problems cause 80% cost of poor quality in a company.

-- Managers spend only 20% time to complete 80% of their work.
+- Managers spend only 20% time completing 80% of their work.